bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/app/index.md

 :::warning

-This option limits the memory usage of the instance.
+This option limits the memory usage of the server instance.

 :::